gyanprayaga/thicket/README.md

 ####How do I edit the code?
 Just open the folder under /includes/ to access the stylesheets, scripts, and PHP template/controller files that run Thicket.
 Keep in mind that the stylesheet is a PHP file (disguised as CSS) powered by config.php, so a lot of functionality can be added simply by changing the config file.

+####Can I use this for non open-source projects?
+Of course!
+If you want Thicket for Enterprise, visit http://gyan.biz/thicket and click on the "Build with Thicket" button.

 ####It's not working :(
 Hmm...
 Try looking through the tutorial again.
 If that doesn't help, check out the detailed overview of Thicket on http://gyan.biz/thicket/ or post a question to the Issues page.